The Seven-cent Prexie

 The seven-cent Prexie features a likeness of Andrew Jackson who was in office between 1829 and 1837.
 The stamp design is based on a statue in the rotunda of the United States Capitol.
 Stamps were issued in sheet format only.

 Seven-cent Prexies were first released August 4, 1938.
 A relatively modest total of 906,545,800 were issued until production was stopped in1957.

-There were few solo uses for seven cent Prexies until the domestic air mail rate was set at seven cents per ounce in 1958.
-Although production of the stamps had been stopped a year before there were still supplies to be used up.
+There were few solo uses for seven cent Prexies until the domestic air mail rate was set at seven cents per ounce on August 1, 1958.
+The same air mail rate applied to Canada and Mexico.
+While production of the stamps had been stopped a year before they were still being issued in 1958, and there were still supplies to be used up.

 A very late use is shown on this international postcard.